 Their May 11th show marked the start of Pachanga’s fifth annual celebration, and through Outernational’s eminently powerful show, the hype was set for the remainder of the evening.
 Saturday brought upon sound issues, which tested lead singer Miles Solay’s temper.
 His reaction was to slam a guitar and “[turn] up the amps so you can’t hear the bad noise.”
 Naturally, Solay’s outburst coincides with Outernational’s message: to overcome the bad with music.

-The festival was only one of the stops on Outernational’stwo-month tour which The band kicked off their travels in Brownsville, Texas and traveled along the Mexican-American border destined to arrive at California.
-They made their way back to Texastracking along the same path with different stops and will finish up in their home state of New York, May 24, all in efforts to spread the idea of the emancipation of humanity.
+The festival was only one of the stops on Outernational’s two-month tour, during which the band kicked off their travels in Brownsville, Texas, and traveled along the Mexican-American border destined to arrive in California.
+They made their way back to Texas, tracking along the same path with different stops and will finish up in their home state of New York on May 24, all in efforts to spread the idea of the emancipation of humanity.

 For Outernational, the honing of their raw performances has been successfully driven by their passion to influence people to transform the change into a reality, and relay the message that Blum so aptly conveyed: “the world is intolerable, but it does not have to be that way.”

 Edited by Kelli Rhodes

 Photos by Fuzebox Photography